sudoyashi/Joshis-Garage/_posts/2023-01-26-2023sccapreseason.md

 ### Car prep
 ![Car STH Setup]()
 - Wheels, tires, suspension
-  - Wheels - Since mine are OEM, no modifications or extra thought needed
+  - Wheels - OEM, OK
   - Tires - Because mines were closing in on the tread wear bars, I decided to put some new tires on.
-I went with BFG Comp-2 A/S PLUS (not Sport comps) for the year and hopefully they will serve me well.
+I went with BFG Comp-2 A/S PLUS (not Sport comps) for the year and hopefully, they will serve me well.
   - Suspension: no extra play in joints, OK
 - Brakes
   - Inspecting my brake fluid, it had about 2% water.
 Closing in on 3%, I am not changing my fluids until after race #1.